johnmathews/johnmathews.github.io.old/content/articles/pangea.md

 Generating Bitcoin through proof of work occurs because individuals believe that Bitcoin will be continuously used — that it will meet an ongoing need to transact using a decentralised and disintermediated method.

-Generating PAT by being a good citizen will occur because individuals believe that Pangea will be continuously used  — that it will meet an ongoing need to create enforceable agreements using a voluntary and geography agnostic (and decentralised) method.
+Generating PAT by being a good citizen will occur because individuals believe that Pangea will be continuously used  — that it will meet an ongoing need to create enforceable agreements using a voluntary and geographically agnostic (and decentralised) method.

 ### Comments